the ART of the POSSIBLE - London SW19

 • Other zones are time or distance related

-• Base Conditioning will be in this Zone
+• Base Conditioning will be, mainly, in this Zone

-• Is the primary endurance building and weight loss zone
+• Primary endurance building and weight loss zone

-• Will promote adaptation and benefit from faster runs
+• Promotes adaptation and benefit from harder runs

 • Builds up resistance to injury